 Later on, during the first years of my primary school, I was asked by my grandfather what I wanted to become when I grew up.
-Candidely, I replied that I wanted to become a kindergarden teacher.
+Candidly, I replied that I wanted to become a kindergarten teacher.
 I loved being around kids and playing with them.
-My aunt was a kindergarden teacher and she was a model for me.
+My aunt was a kindergarten teacher and she was a model for me.
 My grandfather objected.
-His answer implied that being a kindergarden teacher wouldn’t have been a good enough profession for me and that he was expecting a lot more from me.
-I was capable of a lot more.
-I agreed, as he probably knew better than me.
+His answer implied that being a kindergarten teacher wouldn’t have been a good enough profession for me and that he was expecting a lot more from me.
+I was capable of a lot more, he told me.
+I agreed with him, seeking his approval and acceptance, as he probably knew better than me.
 I was just a child who wanted to be loved.
-That day I gave up my dream to become a kindergarden teacher, in exhange for acceptance.
+That day I gave up my dream to become a kindergarten teacher, in exchange for acceptance.

-And last but not least, this is me, around one year old, holding a fountain pen.
+And last but not least, this is me, around two years old, holding a fountain pen.
 I liked fountain pens a lot.
-And today I am still using fountain pens.
+And guess what, today I am still using fountain pens, and my two year-old son loves them too.

 As an adult, I did not become a nurse, an actress or an artist.
-Nor a kindergarden teacher.
+Nor a kindergarten teacher.
 Initially I chose to study a domain that I thought would be approved by my parents.
-In high school it was a complete hassle for me to study IT programming and mathematics, which were the main subjects, adding up to even up to 10 hours a week per subject.
+In high-school it was a complete hassle for me to study IT programming and mathematics, which were the main subjects, and were adding up to 10 hours a week per subject.
 However, my favourite subjects were literature, psychology and philosophy.
-They had nothing in common with the specialisation chosen in high school.
+They had nothing in common with the IT specialisation I had chosen in high-school.

 And guess what, as an adult, I worked as a project manager in… IT.
 I was far from my childhood dreams.
-Then a burn-out occured, together with a wide range of other health challenges.
-Little by little, I started to question my choices and to get in touch with my inner-child.
-I did a great deal of self-reflection and inner-work, ranging from psychotherapy, to self-help reading, and coaching.
+Then a very serious burnout occured, whcih brought a wide range of other health challenges.
+Little by little, I started to question my life choices and to get in touch with my inner-child.
+I did a great deal of self-reflection and inner-work, ranging from psychotherapy, to self-help reading, and one-on-one coaching.
 I explored how the « then and there » of the past was relevant for « the here and now » of the present and what messages were being brought.
 And little by little I started to make new choices.

 Your inner child, a source for meaning and happiness

 As a little girl I wanted to become an actress and an artist.
-Today I am using these « acting » and artistic talents whenever I facilitate laughter yoga sessions.
+Today I am using these « acting » and artistic talents whenever I facilitate laughter yoga workshops, which require a lot of improvisation, acting and spontaneity.
 I also used them in the rare occasions when I was on a (real) stage, performing a flamenco choreography at the end of year show.
-And last year, just for fun, I took a theatre improvisation course, simply because I wanted to explore something my theater side.
+A few years ago I even took a theatre improvisation course, simply because I wanted to explore further my artistic side.

 As a little girl I wanted to become a nurse, to care for people and help them to feel beter.
-And this little girl’s wish has fueled my choice to reconvert to coaching, which is an indirect way to care and support people in order to help themselves and their dreams.
+And this little girl’s wish has fueled my choice to reconvert to coaching focused on wellbeing, which is an indirect way to care and support others in order to help themselves feel better in their life, be it professional or personal, and follow their dreams.
+The little girl’s wish to help others heal, combined with her sensitivity, allowed me to explore body-mind practices such as somatic experiencing and embodiment, mindfulness and nature, and bring them in the coaching process, to better support my clients.

-As a little girl I wanted to become a kindergarden teacher.
-Well, as you probably have figured it out, I have not become a kindergarden teacher, although I did take it into account when I was reflecting which path my career should take.
-Nevertheless, each one of us has a child within and adult learning can become a lot more fun when using ludo-pedagogy – basically a learning technique that includes more fun.
-Have I mentioned that I followed a train-the-trainer training and that I love including serious games in my workshop and training facilitation?
+As a little girl I wanted to become a kindergarten teacher.
+Well, as you probably have figured it out, I have not become a kindergarten teacher, although I did take it into account when I was reflecting which new career path to take.
+Meanwhile I retrained as an adult trainer, and I specialised in using games based learning in my workshops and training.
+Every adult has a child within and learning does not have to be boring, making you tired and glued to the chair.
+Adult learning can become a lot more fun when using highly interactive serious games ( Thiagi ludo-pedagogy), which are adult learning techniques based on framed games, making learning more fun, engaging and lasting.

 What about the fountain pens?
 Well, today I am a bit of a writer too, am I not?